 - Create web layers in bulk from database data store items.

-It is still possible to register data stores directly with a federated ArcGIS Server site through ArcGIS Server Manager, ArcGIS Pro 2.4 and older releases, or ArcMap; however, when you register data stores using any of these apps, no data store item is created in the portal, you do not get the functionality listed above, and data store registration is managed exclusively within the individual ArcGIS Server site (or sites) with which you registered the data store.
+You can still register data stores directly with a federated ArcGIS Server site through ArcGIS Server Manager, ArcGIS Pro 2.4 and older releases, or ArcMap; however, when you register data stores using any of these apps, no data store item is created in the portal, you do not get the functionality listed above, and data store registration is managed exclusively within the individual ArcGIS Server site (or sites) with which you registered the data store.

 Types of data store items

-When you add a data store item to a portal, you choose a data source that contains data to publish, and you choose the federated servers that can access the data.
-Once added, there are specific types of layers you can publish from this data store item in the portal.
+When you add a data store item to an organization, you choose a data source that contains data to publish, and (for most data stores) you choose the federated servers that can access the data.

-The following table describes the type of data stores you can add as items, what you can publish from each, and what type of web layer is created as a result of publishing:
+The following table describes the type of data stores you can add as items and the purpose of each:

-Database connection files (.sde) that access supported versions of the following database management systems:
+Database connection files (.sde) that access supported versions of the following database management systems or cloud data warehouses:

-When you publish in bulk from a database data store item, one feature layer and one map image layer** is created for each feature class and table to which the registered database user has access.
+One feature layer and one map image layer** are created for each feature class and table to which the registered database user has access.

 If you do not want anyone to edit data using these feature layers, be sure the database connection you use when you add the data store connects as a user that has been granted only select privileges on the feature classes and tables in the database.